markazerdd/katacoda-scenarios-1/service-level-objectives/step5.md

-# Setting an alert on our SLO
+# Setting an Error Budget Alert on our SLO

 In order to avoid overspending your error budget, you need to be paying attention to when your SLO's health is at risk.
 Overspending your error budget means you've violated your SLO and might be on the hook to compensate your clients as per the stipulations in your SLA.
 Once you've gotten close to 100% consumption of your error budget, the team responsible for that SLO or user journey should switch priorities from feature development to reliability work to prevent any breaches.